 - Vestibular testing by recording the movements of the eyes

 There is no treatment for most cases of congenital nystagmus.
 Treatment for acquired nystagmus depends on the cause.
 In some cases, nystagmus cannot be reversed.
 In cases due to medicines or infection, the nystagmus usually goes away after the cause has gotten better.

-Some treatments may help improve the visual function of patients with infantile nystagmus syndrome:
+Some treatments may help improve the visual function of people with infantile nystagmus syndrome:

 - Surgery such as tenotomy

 - Drug therapies for infantile nystagmus

 Back and forth eye movements; Involuntary eye movements; Rapid eye movements from side to side; Uncontrolled eye movements; Eye movements - uncontrollable

 Lavin PJM.
 Neuro-ophthalmology: ocular motor system.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 44.

 Proudlock FA, Gottlob I. Nystagmus in childhood.
 In: Lambert SR, Lyons CJ, eds.
 Taylor and Hoyt's Pediatric Ophthalmology and Strabismus.
 5th ed.
 Philadelphia, PA: Elsevier; 2017:chap 89.

 Quiros PA, Yee RD.
 Nyastagmus, saccadic intrusions, and oscillations.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 919.